 WHERE: Ronald Reagan Washington National Airport

 Washington, D.C.–based chef and three-time Top Chef alumnus Mike Isabella is growing a Beltway dynasty with more than a dozen restaurants in the metro area.
 Kapnos Taverna has an Arlington, Virginia, location, as well as the airport location.
-The Greek-inspired tavern may aim for beachside dishes à la Santorini, but your raw bar oysters are still served security-adjacent.
+The Greek-inspired tavern may aim for beachside dishes à la Santorini, but the food is still served security-adjacent.
 Family-style dining is rare in airports, but Kapnos Taverna’s whole lamb shoulder with ancient grain salad is the noteworthy exception if you happen to be traveling to a big, fat, Greek wedding.

 WHERE: O’Hare International Airport (Chicago)

 What Julia Child did for French cuisine, Rick Bayless helped do for Mexican and Latin American cuisine.
 For a champion of authentic cuisine, Bayless only serves a dollop of it in his airport diner that focuses on Mexican griddle-baked sandwiches.
 One of the tortas is stuffed with cochinita pibil, a Yucatan pork dish (we’re wondering if it gets the full slow-cooked treatment).
 The guacamole bar does up the avocado ante with a “naked” option or toppings like artisan bacon, toasted pepitas, and slow-roasted peppers.

 Tortas Frontera’s menu lists the local farms and purveyors where it sources ingredients, including El Milagro stone-ground corn tortillas and Kindred Creamery artisan cheeses.